Reviews of The Black Adder (1982) and related work

 - Spin-off: “Blackadder Back & Forth” (1999)

-- Documentary: Blackadder Exclusive: The Whole Rotten Saga (2008)
+- Document: Blackadder Exclusive: The Whole Rotten Saga (2008)

 Britain in the late 15th century.
 A ward of Richard III is his second in command.
 The man has two sons, one of whom bears the name of Edmund.
 Around the battle where Henry Tudor killed Richard III according to generally accepted history, Edmund makes two magnificent errors.
 These make his father King of England, which arouses a dark ambition in the young Edmund.
 He styles himself “The Black Adder”, and with the help of two henchmen—old friend Lord Percy and servant Baldrick—he plots mostly to stay alive, but also to take the throne.
 Thirteen years later, he succeeds!